UOW-BCS-TD/ticket-fork/API_DOCUMENTATION.md

 3. Timestamps are in ISO 8601 format
 4. IDs are numeric and auto-generated
 5. All endpoints return JSON responses
 6. Error responses include detailed messages and timestamps

+## Logging Behavior

+- On each application run, a new log file is created in the `log/` directory.
+- The log file is named `application.<PID>.log`, where `<PID>` is the process ID of the running Java application.
+- Only one log file is created per run; there is no daily or time-based rolling.
+- Example: `log/application.12345.log`